mogita/go-fanfou/README.md

-# FANFOU GO
+# GO FANFOU

 A Fanfou API Client SDK for [Go](http://golang.org/)

 [![Build Status](https://travis-ci.org/mogita/go-fanfou.svg?branch=master)](https://travis-ci.org/mogita/go-fanfou)
 [![GoDoc](https://godoc.org/github.com/mogita/go-fanfou?status.png)](https://godoc.org/github.com/mogita/go-fanfou)

-> Please note that the library is at a very early stage of development.
-Things could be changing at times.
+**Please note that the library is at a very early stage of development.** Things could be changing at times.
 Breaking changes are expected but I'll make it as less as possible.
 The stable versions will begin with the first [release](https://github.com/mogita/go-fanfou/releases) in the future.

 ## Usage